ahan-c/Fire-Less/README.md

 To run this program you need to have Python 3 or more installed in your computer.<br />
 Run the "main.py" file to run the program.<br />
 After running this program a website will open shortly and then browse through the website.<br />
-Once done browsing return back to the program and play the quiz.<br /><br />
+Once done browsing, return back to the program and play the quiz.<br /><br />
 This project was made by Ahan Choudhary.